c4arl0s/8Remotes/README.md

 </html>
 ```

-Again, we are developing this in a branch as a best-practice step: our **master** branch is only for stable, tested code.
+**Again, we are developing this in a branch as a best-practice step: our master branch is only for stable, tested code**.
 Stage and commit the snapshot, then take a look at the result.

 ```console
 $ git commit -a -m "Add bio page for mary"